github/docs/content/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account.md

 Before you can use the {% data variables.product.prodname_cli %} to add an SSH key to your account, you must authenticate to the {% data variables.product.prodname_cli %}.
 For more information, see [`gh auth login`](https://cli.github.com/manual/gh_auth_login) in the {% data variables.product.prodname_cli %} documentation.

-To add an SSH authentication key to your GitHub account, use the `ssh-key add` subcommand, specifying your public key.
-If you're prompted to request additional scopes, follow the instructions in the command line.
+To add an SSH key to your GitHub account, use the `ssh-key add` subcommand, specifying your public key.
+For authentication keys, if you're prompted to request additional scopes, follow the instructions in the command line.

 ```shell
 gh ssh-key add KEY-FILE --type {authentication|signing}